 What is Data Normalization?

 Data Normalization is the process of organizing and structuring data in a consistent and reliable way to eliminate inconsistencies, redundancies, and errors.
-It ensures that data is clean, standardized, and easily accessible for analysis, helping businesses improve the quality and accuracy of their databases and analytics systems.
-Data normalization is especially important for optimizing business operations, ensuring that data-driven decisions are based on reliable and trustworthy information.
-This process is crucial for maintaining data quality in databases that support business intelligence, marketing strategies, and operational workflows.
+It involves applying normalization rules to break down a single table into multiple separate tables, ensuring that each table contains only related data.
+This approach helps maintain data integrity and reduces duplication, making data clean, standardized, and easily accessible for analysis.
+Data normalization improves the quality and accuracy of databases and analytics systems, playing a vital role in optimizing business operations.
+It ensures that data-driven decisions are based on reliable and trustworthy information, which is essential for maintaining high data quality in databases that support business intelligence, marketing strategies, and operational workflows.

 Why is Data Normalization Important?